Gavin-McEllistrem/trading-simulator/trading-system-roadmap.md

 5. **Week 4**: Complete state machine core and test with live Binance data streams
 6. **Week 5**: Begin Lua integration and test strategies on crypto markets (24/7 availability helps development)
 7. **Week 6**: Review progress, adjust timeline if needed
+8. **Week 8**: Implement event sourcing - critical for debugging and analysis

 **Critical Path**: Phase 1 (Market Data) is now the foundation - getting Binance and Alpaca working early enables all subsequent testing and development with real market data rather than simulated data.
+Phase 7 (Event Sourcing) becomes crucial for debugging and performance analysis.
+Phase 13.3 (AI Agent) should only be attempted after the core system is stable and producing reliable event streams for training data.

+**Development Philosophy**: Build a solid, reliable foundation first.
+The AI agent integration in Phase 13.3 is powerful but optional - the system should work excellently with rule-based strategies before adding ML complexity.
+Event sourcing throughout the project enables later AI integration by providing high-quality training data.

 **Start Date**: [Your start date]
 **Target MVP Date**: [+8 weeks]
-**Target Production**: [+13 weeks]
+**Target Production**: [+14 weeks]
+**Target AI Integration**: [+16+ weeks] (after core system proven stable)